 If you are invited to apply for permanent residence, you may need to show proof of the information you gave us in your Express Entry profile.
 We will refuse your application if the information in your profile is different from what you submitted in your application.

-If you are invited to apply, you will get a message in your MyCIC account telling you:
+If we invite you to apply, you will get a message in your account telling you:

 - which program you are invited under, and

 If we find that you misrepresented yourself (gave us false information or left out important details), we will refuse your application.
 In that case: